VikParuchuri/pdftext/README.md

 - `--json` specifies json output
 - `--sort` will attempt to sort in reading order if specified.
 - `--pages` will specify pages (comma separated) to extract
+- `--keep_chars` will keep individual characters in the json output

 The output will be a json list, with each item in the list corresponding to a single page in the input pdf (in order).
 Each page will include the following keys: